saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 #### Create a dashboard
 The project from [Carlos Eduardo](https://github.com/carlosedp) has a sweet kubernetes cluster dashboard ready for us to use.
 So let's install that thing.

-1. Navigat to your dashboard section https://grafana.sandrofelder.ch/dashboards
+1. Navigate to your dashboard section https://grafana.sandrofelder.ch/dashboards
-2. Click on `Import` and paste [grafana-dashboard.json](https://gist.githubusercontent.com/saendu/d34b4fc0b07ec6d885a32379d4154790/raw/5d83927a4e658a20586123df55fd151286f29d15/grafana-dashboard.json) to `Import via panal json`
+2. Click on `Import` and paste [grafana-dashboard.json](https://gist.githubusercontent.com/saendu/d34b4fc0b07ec6d885a32379d4154790/raw/5d83927a4e658a20586123df55fd151286f29d15/grafana-dashboard.json) to `Import via panel json`
 3. Click `Load`
 4. Now, go back to your dashboards click on the newly created dashboard and after some minutes you should see all metrics collected from Prometheus automatically for you